Nevieltez/N_Void-Stranger/burnout.md

 Move off the grid, and wait for it to end.

-You can also move off the grid at the top and hit her while the hexagons are going by.
+You can also move off the grid at the top and hit Cif while the hexagons are going by.
 If you want to be efficient.

 https://github.com/Nevieltez/N_Void-Stranger/assets/96298249/56ea5b7d-0aec-4051-b745-ab8327b2bc90